cantordust/pycortex/README.md

 # Dependencies

 Install PyTorch if you haven't done so already.
 PyCortex runs only on CPUs for now (GPU support is WIP), so please install the CPU-only version for better performance.
 The GPU-enabled version will work, but it may not be optimal (this needs to be confirmed).
-Installation instructions can be found at [the PyTorch website](https://pytorch.org/).
+Installation instructions can be found on [the PyTorch website](https://pytorch.org/).

 # Installation